Vallikazam/blockchain_ass1/README.md

 2. Upload the `MyContract.sol' file to the `contracts` folder.
 3. Compile and seal the contract.
 4. Use the contract functions:
-- `- `jetbalance': checking the balance.
+   - `getbalance': checking the balance.
    - `withdraw': withdrawal of funds.